Should you use Fitbit’s GPS function? If you want to upgrade your exercise routine, it’s best to start tracking your

 Fitbit models with built-in GPS

-The Fitbit Sense, Versa 3, Ionic, and Charge 4 & Charge 5 all feature both built-in GPS + GLONASS.
+The Google Pixel watch, Fitbit Sense series, Versa 3 and above, Ionic, and Charge 4 and above all feature both built-in GPS + GLONASS.

 With Built-In GPS, your Fitbit records your position during outdoor runs, rides, walks, hikes, and more.
-This GPS function allows you to see your pace and distance and view a workout map in the Fitbit app.
+This GPS lets you see your pace and distance and view a workout map in the Fitbit app.

-While the Charge 4 or 5 offers built-in GPS, it primarily uses your phone’s GPS to save battery when your phone is nearby.
+While the Charge 4+ offers built-in GPS, it primarily uses your phone’s GPS to save battery when your phone is nearby.
 If you don’t take your phone, Charge 4 and 5 use its built-in GPS.

 What is the GLONASS option of Fitbit’s GPS feature?